hai-vr/documentation/docs/research/other/collision-effects.md

 For this reason, when a player shoots an object, that player transmits a specialized packet in the same way as described in the previous section using Player Objects.
 This packet describes where the bullet was shot from, what was the direction of that bullet, and where the bullet hit in the local space of that object.

-When that packet is received by the owner of the rigidbody, it reapplies the force of that bullet onto the object.
+When that packet is received by the owner of the rigidbody, it reapplies the force of that bullet onto the object, along with sound effects and decals.
 This allows the object to be pushed away a little by both players, without ownership transfers, although there is a visible delay from the shooter's perspective.

 ## Lookup tables